SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Swift Strike

-Whenever you use Step of the Wind or Patient Defense, you can make one additional main attack with a monk weapon.
+Whenever you use Step of the Wind or Patient Defense, you can make one additional main hand attack with a monk weapon.

 ### Level 17